Smithfield Street Bridge

 Work on the lenticular truss bridge began in 1881.
 One challenge encountered was to allow for the continued flow of traffic on the old Roebling Bridge while construction proceeded on the new span.
 The Lindenthal bridge, made of steel and iron, was built twenty feet higher than Roebling's, which remained in operation during the entire two-year construction period.
 It is one of the first bridges in America to use structural steel in the design.

-The new Smithfield Street Bridge built at a cost of roughly $500,000.
-It opened to traffic on March 19, 1883.
+Renamed the Smithfield Street Bridge, the new bridge was built at a cost of roughly $500,000 and opened to traffic on March 19, 1883.
 At this time the abandoned Roebling was dismantled and the old stone piers removed.
 Gaps in the new piers, designed around the old bridge, were filled in with masonry.
 As with it's predecessors, a toll was required to cross the bridge.

 When initially completed in 1883, the bridge had only a pair of trusses and one roadway, built for two lanes of vehicular traffic, including two sets of tracks for streetcar traffic.
 On either end of the bridge stood large, ornamental cast-iron towers with attached wrought-iron roofs.
 Along the north and south abutments were the toll houses.
 The original color specifications were: iron work under the flooring were painted brown, iron and steel work above the flooring were blue, and the towers were a stone color.